dashpay/docs/masternodes/setup.rst

    Dash Masternode Tool configuration steps

 #.
+Click the **New** button.
-Enter the name of your masternode here.
-This should match the
+#.
+Enter a name for your masternode here.
+The host name you specified
-   hostname as defined when setting up your server, dashmn1 in this case.
-You can view this in the first line of the output of dashman/dashman status.
+   for your VPS above is a good choice.
 #.
 Enter the IP address of your masternode here.
 This was given to you
    by the VPS provider when you set up the server.
 #.
 Enter the TCP port number.
 This should be 9999.